nayanex/Angular-Fundamentals/README.md

 ### Structural Directives

 As we noted in the introduction to directives topic, structural directives manipulate the HTML layout through the DOM.
 The manipulation comes in the form of either adding, removing, or changing an element.
-You know you are using a structural directive if the name is preceded by an asterisk such as *ngIf.
+You know you are using a structural directive if the name is preceded by an asterisk such as `*ngIf`.

-The *ngIf directive is a built-in directive that comes “out-of-the=box” with Angular.
+The `*ngIf` directive is a built-in directive that comes “out-of-the=box” with Angular.
 So what do we use it for?

 Well, the keyword “if” that is contained in the directive should give you some idea.
 This directive will evaluate a boolean expression and based on the result, it either shows or hides an HTML element, as in the following example.